hannonhill/Custom-Authentication-Module-Examples/Shibboleth/README.md

 Once the above is done, you should be able to connect to your Cascade server instance, be redirected to your Shibboleth server, login and be redirected back to Cascade.
 You'll likely arrive at the login screen.

 The last step is writing a Custom Authentication plugin and enabling it in Cascade.

-See [our example plugin](https://github.com/hannonhill/Custom-Authentication-Module-Examples/tree/master/Shibboleth/ShibbAuthentication.java) here.
+You can use/modify our [our example plugin](https://github.com/hannonhill/Custom-Authentication-Module-Examples/tree/master/Shibboleth/ShibbAuthentication.java) here.

 A few notes: